MetzinAround/practical-classroom-workshop/course/overview.md

 - The main obstacle we had with this project was the security issue that our original proposal had in regards to badges.
 We originally planned to add an API_TOKEN to each student repository, but that could have disastrous effects if they found out how to use that API TOKEN!
 More about this in the slides [link].

 - Currently Courseware as Code still requires some technical knowledge to spin it up: modify some config files, wait for the CI/CD pipeline to run, change the name of the repository, etc, etc. Maybe a script could be made to automate this even more, even better if it has an UI!

-# Benefits

-## See an example of the Introduction to Git module

-## Additional Applications and Feattures of CwaC